slackapi/bolt-js/docs/_future/workflows.md

 # Workflows <span class="label-beta">BETA</span>

 <div class="section-content">
-A Workflow is a set of processing steps that are executed in order.
-Each step in a Workflow is either a [custom function](/bolt-js/future/custom-functions) that you define or a [built-in function](/bolt-js/future/built-in-functions) that's part of `slack`.
+A workflow is a set of processing steps that are executed in order.
+Each step in a workflow is either a [custom function](/bolt-js/future/custom-functions) that you define or a [built-in function](/bolt-js/future/built-in-functions) that's part of `slack`.

 Workflows can be configured to run without any user input, or they can [wait for input via form](https://api.slack.com/future/forms) before continuing.
 </div>

 ---

-### Defining Workflows {#defining-workflows}
+### Defining workflows {#defining-workflows}

 Workflows are defined in the `manifest/workflows` directory and implemented in your app's [manifest](/bolt-js/future/app-manifests).